JoeBrosnihan/blog/_posts/2024-03-21-bird-models.md

 ---
 layout: post
-title:  "Building a UGC Economy in BIRD"
+title:  "Building a UGC Platform within Roblox"
 date:   2024-03-21 19:55:00 -0700
 ---
 <div style="text-align: center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Amwp6iZ377I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-We built a UGC platform in BIRD on Roblox.
-Our community is excited to create things, and our audience is excited to play with new creations.
-We connected these creators to our audience so us first-party developers would no longer be a bottleneck for content.
+We built a UGC platform in our Roblox game, BIRD.
+Our community is excited to create new things and our audience is excited to play with them.
+We as first-party developers are no longer be the bottleneck for content in the game.

 So far, it's worked out incredibly well.
 BIRD's daily revenue has doubled because players want to pay to insert other creators' models, and we've paid 300k R$ (3k USD) to our creators.